← The Cognaura Journal

 AI Cognition and Memory: How Machines Learn to Remember

-Every cognitive act depends on memory.
+Every act of AI cognition depends on memory.
 When you recognize a face, retrieve a fact, or plan a route to a destination you’ve visited before, you are drawing on overlapping memory systems — episodic, semantic, procedural — that cognitive scientists spent decades distinguishing and mapping.
 The standard artificial neural network, by contrast, is stateless: it has knowledge compressed into its weights from training, but it holds no memory of the session it is in.
 Every prompt starts cold.
 For an AI system to behave cognitively, this has to change.
+AI cognition and memory are inseparable — machines without persistent memory can process, but they cannot truly reason.

 AI MEMORY ARCHITECTURE Episodic Memory Past interactions · Session history · Context retrieval on demand Contextual High capacity Semantic Memory Facts · Relationships · Knowledge graphs · RAG-accessible Structured Vast capacity Procedural Memory Learned actions · Tool use · Workflow sequences · Automatized skill Executable Automatized